JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 Sections (a) and (b) depend on nothing but the stdlib — no `SYN`/`VHDL` import anywhere in them — so both can be driven standalone, with zero PipelineC integration, directly against an externally-supplied netlist.
-That property is what let the engine be validated (Results, below) before any compiler wiring existed at all.
+That property is what let the engine be validated (§3) before any compiler wiring existed at all.

 **(c) The `SYN_TOOL` surface.** `IS_INSTALLED`, `SYN_AND_REPORT_TIMING[_MULTIMAIN]`,
 `ParsedTimingReport`/`PathReport` — modelled directly on `src/PYRTL.py`, the